isomerpages/isomerpages-govtech/media/technews/_posts/2024-04-03-diygowhere-cuts-website-creation-time-by-over-50-percent.md

 - Increased speed to market of GoWhere campaigns.
 - Reduced resource involvement & coordination work from all parties.

-It is expected that DIYGoWhere will reduce update and launch times to less than a day, with no manpower requirements from the GoWhere team.
+It is expected that DIYGoWhere will reduce update and launch times to less than a day, with minimal manpower requirements from the GoWhere team.

 ## Unlocking the possibilities